IBM/lagraph/CONTRIBUTING.md

 We try to follow standard Github procedures.

 If you find a bug please create an issue and then follow it up with a pull request if you have a solution.
-Here are some notes on how to do that ...
+This page contains some notes on how to do that.

+Any questions?
+Please feel free to contact @hornwp.

 ## LAGraph on GitHub